Facial Injuries Solicitors — Scotland

 - Travel expenses: Any travel costs for medical appointments, treatments, or rehabilitation can be included in the claim.

-- Psychological impact: Damages can also be claimed for psychological damage, which includes emotional distress, anxiety, depression, or loss of confidence resulting from the lesion.
+- Psychological impact: Damages can also be claimed for emotional distress, anxiety, depression, or loss of confidence.
+Research from BAPRAS confirms a direct link between scarring and mental health, and this can form a key part of your claim.

-To get an estimate of how much damages you might be entitled to for your facial injury claim, you can use our online face trauma compensation calculator.
+To get an estimate of how much damages you might be entitled to for your facial injury claim, you can use our online facial injury compensation calculator.
+Every case is different, so speak to one of our solicitors for a more accurate assessment.

 Why Watermans?

-Watermans make legal services easy so you can move forward in life.
+Watermans simplifies legal services so you can move forward in life.
 Our expert team of personal injury lawyers is committed to:

 - Taking the hassle from you and fighting to secure the maximum compensation

-- Providing access to a range of additional services, such as physiotherapy and psychological treatment, to ensure rehabilitation is as quick as possible
+- Providing access to a range of additional services for your overall well-being, such as physiotherapy and psychological treatment, to ensure your rehabilitation is as quick as possible

 We represent thousands of clients throughout Scotland each year, securing millions of pounds in settlements.
 Contact us today.